Features

 - ✓ Comprehensive type system with support for generics, union types, interfaces, null-value safety, etc.

-- ✓ High-performance GC implementation with a very short STW (Stop The World)
+- ✓ Same high-performance GC implementation as go, with very short STW (Stop The World)

-- ✓ High-performance shared-stack concatenation implementation, capable of millions of concatenation switches per second
+- ✓ High-performance shared-stack Coroutine implementation, capable of millions of Coroutine switches per second

 - ✓ Built-in libuv to handle IO event loops in collaboration with the concatenators